eTpMaxim/PowerBIPortfolio/Sales Insights/README.md

-# Sales Insights Using Tableau
+# Sales Insights Using PowerBI

 Purpose